ShaunakSen/Deep-Learning/README.md

 Based on this amazing guide by Prof Jeff Heaton: https://www.youtube.com/watch?v=qrkEYf-YDyI

-## Step 1: Find which GPU do I have ?
+## Step 1: Find which GPU do I have?

 First we will need to detect the GPU we have present on our system